HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

   "answer": "A JSON schema is a declarative language that allows you to annotate and validate JSON documents, defining the structure, constraints, and documentation of JSON data."
 }
 ```
-Here's the answer from the json string format:
+Here's the answer from the JSON string format:

 ```json
 {